arman000/delorean_lang/README.md

 In this example, node `USInfo` provides a definition of a `is_teenager` when provided with an `age` parameter.
-Node `IndiaInfo` is derived from `USInfo` an so it shares all of its attribute definitions.
+Node `IndiaInfo` is derived from `USInfo` and so it shares all of its attribute definitions.
 However, the `teen_min` attribute has been overridden.
 This specifies that the computation of `is_teenager` will use the newly defined `teen_min`.
 Therefore, `IndiaInfo.is_teenager` with